Need to add female genital mutilation – which law?

 In court reports involving incest, some media might choose to avoid naming the defendant and say he is accused of incest; others might want to name him and say only that he is accused of a sexual offence, to avoid the suggestion his victim was related to him.
 In this situation, the usual approach is to name the defendant – but media organisations should check with each other.

-Courts sometimes try to make orders to protect the identity of a defendant in such as case, in order to prevent risk of the victim’s identity becoming public.
+Courts sometimes try to impose reporting restrictions orders to protect the identity of a defendant in such a case, in order to prevent risk of the victim’s identity becoming public.
 Courts have no power to do this and such orders should be opposed.
 They may impose more restrictions than is necessary.

 Types of offences

 The list of sex offences whose victims have anonymity is long.
 It includes rape, attempted rape and aiding rape, but also sexual assualt, spiking drinks in order to have sex, under-age sex, sexual grooming of children, voyeurism, and many more crimes.
 A full list appears in McNae’s Essential Law for Journalists (23rd edition, pages 112-114)

 Trafficking offences under the Modern Slavery Act 2015 include arranging or assisting in transporting someone so they can be exploited through slavery, servitude, forced labour, or sex work; selling their organs; or forcing a child or disabled person into labour that a healthy adult would refuse.

 Who is liable?